Week 2 (June 28-July 2, 2021)

 - After observing the tutorials, students will practice what they have learned by performing collaborative and interactive exercises designed to prepare for participating in a mock trial.
 Professor Krause-Phelan and other instructors will provide feedback and constructive critiques to help prepare the students for their final mock trial.

-Please note: The PRE-LAW: LitiGATE, An Intensive Study in Prosecuting and Defending A Criminal Case Closing Ceremony on Friday, July 2nd will be from 5:00pm - 7:30pm at Western Michigan University's Cooley Law School.
+Please note: The PRE-LAW: LitiGATE, An Intensive Study in Prosecuting and Defending A Criminal Case is in partnership with Western Michigan University's Cooley Law School.